Skip to content

 Terminal window

-kit index /path/to/repo --output repo-index.json
+kit search-semantic /path/to/repo "API endpoints" --output semantic-results.json

-# Pipe JSON for analysis
+# Get JSON output for programmatic processing

-kit index /path/to/repo | jq '.symbols | length'
+kit search-semantic /path/to/repo "database queries" --format json | jq '.[] | .file'

 Terminal window